FingerlessGlov3s/OPNsensePIAWireguard/README.md

      - `fetch -o /conf https://raw.githubusercontent.com/FingerlessGlov3s/OPNsensePIAWireguard/main/PIAWireguard.py`
      - `fetch -o /conf https://raw.githubusercontent.com/FingerlessGlov3s/OPNsensePIAWireguard/main/ca.rsa.4096.crt`
      - `fetch -o /usr/local/opnsense/service/conf/actions.d https://raw.githubusercontent.com/FingerlessGlov3s/OPNsensePIAWireguard/main/actions_piawireguard.conf`
- 1. Download the latest Release from GitHub to your computer
+ 1. Download the latest Release from GitHub to your computer, to ensure it's a stable release
     1. https://github.com/FingerlessGlov3s/OPNsensePIAWireguard/releases
  1. Edit the `PIAWireguard.json` file using Notepad++ or your favourite IDE.
     1. The following variables need to be filled in:
+        - `opnsenseURL` Should only need to change this if you use a different `TCP Port` for the WebUI or changed the `Listen Interfaces`, the provided URL is correct if you've left those unchanged.
         - `opnsenseKey` WireguardAPI key you downloaded from step 2.2 `apikeys.txt`
         - `opnsenseSecret` WireguardAPI secret you downloaded from step 2.2  `apikeys.txt`
         - `piaUsername` Your PIA username